 Formula: Income – Expenses = $0

 You plan your spending in detail, including essentials, discretionary expenses, debt repayments, and savings.
-This method offers the highest level of financial control, making it ideal for individuals with steady income who want precision.
+This method offers the highest level of financial control, making it ideal for individuals with a steady income who want precision.

 Although more time-consuming to maintain, zero-based budgeting helps you spot leaks and stay deeply aware of your cash flow.